charleslparker/WEKALab/readme.md

 The output variables are, in order, the overall accuracy on the set, an n x n "confusion matrix" where n is the number of classes, an n x r matrix of predictions on each point where r is the number of points, and the model learned on the entire dataset.

-The point-wise prediction vector, p, is something not available in the GUI that comes with WEKA, and proves very handy if you want a breakdown of exactly which points you've gotten wrong.
+The point-wise prediction vector, `p`, is something not available in the GUI that comes with WEKA, and proves very handy if you want a breakdown of exactly which points you've gotten wrong.
 Each row in `p` has n columns, and each column is the "probability" of that point in the input matrix belonging to the corresponding class according to the model, so the first column in the `j`th row of `p` is the "probability" that the point `M(j,:)` belongs to class `0`, the second column to class `1`, etc.

 Also note that the function does not randomize your data!
 If you wish the data to be randomized, you must do it yourself beforehand!